This year’s theme of “Living with Uncertainty” captures the current status of living in an world with an uncertain future ahead.

 General Policies and Requirements for Submission of Abstracts

-- Abstracts should also include a one sentence summary or highlight of the presentation that may be used by the Organising Committee prior to or during the conference to advertise or promote individual presentations, including via social media.
+- Abstracts should be a maximum of 300 words, and should include a one sentence summary or highlight of the presentation which may be used by the Organising Committee prior to our during the conference to promote individual presentations, including via social media.